Redland, Bristol: Other listed buildings

 The architecture of the buildings is generally Georgian but with some Victorian buildings and a small number of mid-twentieth century ones.

 Redland Court was built between 1732 and 1735 by John Strahan, for John Cossins, on the site of an Elizabethan House which previously stood on the same site.
 It is grade II* listed, as are the piers and gates at the main entrance, the perimeter wall, piers and gates to Redland Chapel churchyard and the West gateway and attached garden wall and balustrade.

 There are at least twenty individual houses in Redland having grade II or II* listing.

 Transport

 The southern part of Redland is served by Redland railway station on the Severn Beach line.

 Redland is served by bus service 72a operated by First West of England, which runs from Bristol Temple Meads to the University of the West of England's Frenchay Campus via Redland Road and Blackboy Hill.
 First West of England used to run the bus service 9.
 Stagecoach service 77 runs between Bristol bus station to Thornbury via Cranbrook Road, supported by financial contributions from both Bristol City Council and South Gloucestershire Council.

 Politics

-Redland is within the Bristol West Parliamentary constituency.
+Redland is within the Bristol Central Parliamentary constituency.

 Redland ward is in the Bristol City Council jurisdiction and returns two councillors every four years.
 The incumbents are Fi Hance and Martin Fodor, both of the Green Party.